-I’ve been doing a bit of walking in a German forest last week and – to my surprise – took a lot of black and white photographs.
+I’ve been doing a bit of walking in the forest last week and – to my surprise – took a lot of black and white photographs.
 For some reason I don’t usually take b&w photos but I must admit I quite like them.
 Shooting in b&w requires a different way of looking at the world around you than colour, seeing the light (so to speak) and contrast needs some training.
 And time!
 It took me a long time to get some of the images, discovering a potential shot was the first step and then of course the question on how to shoot it to make the most of the light and shadow of the image.
 Given time and experience it is pure joy to discover unique lighting or shadow and textures through black and white photography.

 I am thinking about making a few of them into prints.